 Managing your Coverage

-What's the eligibility criteria for ASEBP benefits?
+What's the eligibility criteria for Alberta School Employee Benefit Plan (ASEBP) benefits?
 What if you apply late, or have a change in your employment status?
 Read on for the ins and outs of your benefits, explained.

-In order to be eligible to receive ASEBP benefits coverage through your employer, you must:
+To be eligible for ASEBP benefits coverage through your employer, you must:

-- Be an active employee and have completed at least one day of work for your employer
+- Be an employee actively at work and have completed at least one full day of work for your employer

-- Work a minimum number of hours that is equivalent to at least a 0.2 of a full-time position (your employer’s eligibility criteria may include a higher number of minimum hours or a waiting period)
+- Work a minimum number of hours that’s equivalent to at least a 0.2 of a full-time position (your employer’s eligibility criteria may include a higher number of minimum hours or a waiting period)

 - Be covered under a provincial health care insurance plan